 * We see worker democracy being introduced and the then radical notion that someone from the shop floor could sit on the board of directors.

-I recently found that a book has been written looking at what is considered by many to be the best serial of the 1970's:
+I recently learned that a book has been written looking at what is considered by many to be the best serial of the 1970's:

 No comments: